 The SRESD provides support to local school districts regarding truancy issues and participates as the court liaison between the schools, students and parents.
-For the 2020-21 school year this included both virtual students and face to face learners who live in Shiawassee County and or attend schools within the SRESD.
-The process starts with a first referral to the Child Attendance Officer.
-There were 204 first referrals to the Child Attendance Officer.
+For the 2020-2021 school year this included both virtual students and face to face learners who live in Shiawassee County and or attend schools within the SRESD.
+The process starts with a first referral to the Child Attendance Officer (CAO).
+There were 203 first referrals to the Child Attendance Officer.
 After receiving the first referral the Child Attendance Officer makes contact with the school administrator, parent and student through letters, telephone calls, school visits and Zoom meetings.
-Of the first referrals, 45 formal petitions were filed.
-These formal petitions were for students in grades 6th-11th that resulted in hearings at the Shiawassee County Circuit Family Court.
-All students were assigned a probation officer.
+Of the first referrals, 53 formal petitions were filed.
+These formal petitions were for students in grades 6th-11th except in one incident it involved an older 5th grade student.
+These formal petitions resulted in hearings at the Shiawassee

+County Circuit Family Court with Sara Edwards, Court Liaison presiding.
+All but two students were put on probation and assigned a probation officer.
+Two students were put "under advisement."
+When a student is "under advisement" attendance and grades are monitored by the CAO to make sure the student continues on a positive path.
 Three reports were filed with the local police departments for students in elementary schools.
-This is the 8th year for the family court hearing program which is aimed at elementary students.
+This is the 9th year for the family court hearing program which is aimed at elementary students.
 Parents, along with their children, attend a meeting with the Truant Officer, Circuit Court staff, Department of Health and Wellness and Prosecuting Attorney to deter formal petitions.
 The purpose of the meetings is to discuss reasons for the truancy and to develop an intervention plan that would help eliminate those barriers.
+The Child Attendance Officer attended several Attendance Improvement Plan (AIP) meetings with families and building support personnel at elementary buildings in the county.
+These AIP meetings are designed to discuss barriers to attending schools, discuss the impact of truancy on a child's education and to develop a plan for improvement.
+One elementary building in the county has a Pathways to Potential Specialist or "solutioner" provided by MDHHS.
+This Specialist (who attends AIP meetings), also works to fill gaps with resources for families impacted by poverty, lack of access to benefits and other needs.
 The Child Attendance Officer uses PowerSchool to do periodic checks on the student's attendance.
-As invited, the Truant Officer will attend IEP meetings to assist with attendance/tardy issues of the student.
+The CAO received 49 Homeschooling Notification forms during the 2021-2022 school year.
+These forms are signed, filed and a copy is returned to the students' home districts.